adsilcott/obsidian-writing-setup/README.md

 This is an example vault showing how I set up a custom writing environment in Obsidian.

 If you want to try it, I suggest downloading it and unzipping it, then use the "Open folder as vault" option in the Vault manager.
-From there you can move parts of it to your own vault, but be warned that some parts tie together and might not function if separated.
+From there you can try it out, and move it to your own vault if you like it.
+Be warned that some parts tie together and might not function if separated.
 Also, some things will look different depending on the theme you use, and the writing-style.css snippet might have to be modified.
-In my own vault I've tested it with the Minimal theme
+In my own vault I've tested it with the [Minimal](https://github.com/kepano/obsidian-minimal) theme

 # Plugins